Soujanya2004-alt/Bhoomi-main/README.md

-<h1 align="center">🌏 Bhoomi - A Crop Based Management System</h1>
+<h1 align="center">KisanPragati: Empowering Farmers with AI driven Insights</h1>
   <br>
-Welcome to Bhoomi! 🧑‍🌾🌱 This powerful tool integrates a comprehensive crop management system to boost your agricultural productivity and profitability.  <br>
+Welcome to KisanPragati! 🧑‍🌾🌱 This powerful tool integrates a comprehensive crop management system to boost your agricultural productivity and profitability.  <br>
 <br>

 <h2>Features of Application: </h2>  <br>